Senior Specialist in Housing, Urban Sociologist, Assistant Professor

 Bahar Sakizlioglu joined IHS in 2019 as a member of the Urban Housing, Equity and Social Justice team and is currently part of the Urban Socio-Spatial Development.

 Bahar is an urban sociologist passionate about the everyday (re)making of the cities.
 She attained her Master’s degree in Sociology at the Middle East Technical University, Ankara/Turkey.
 Bahar completed her PhD research entitled ‘A Comparative Look at Residents’ Displacement Experiences: The Cases of Amsterdam and Istanbul’ at the Urban and Regional Research Center, Utrecht University, the Netherlands, in 2014.
 She was granted the H2020 Marie Curie Individual Research Fellowship.
 She worked as a post-doctoral researcher at the Department of Geography, Leicester University, UK, on her comparative research project entitled Gendered Geographies of Gentrification.

 Her main research interests are gentrification, displacement, housing, feminist urban studies, social reproduction and the city and comparative urbanism.
-She has published papers on the politics of gentrification and displacement experiences of disadvantaged groups in gentrifying neighbourhoods and on gender-gentrification nexus.
+She has published papers on the politics of gentrification and displacement experiences of disadvantaged groups in gentrifying neighbourhoods and on the gender-gentrification nexus.

 Sakizlioglu, B. (2014).
 Living under Threat of Displacement, Journal of Economic and Social Geography (Tijdschrift voor Economische en Sociale Geografie), 105(2), pp. 206-220, special issue on Gentrification.

 |Sakizlioglu, B., Uitermark, J. (2014).
 The symbolic Politics of Gentrification: A comparison of restructuring of stigmatized neighbourhoods in Amsterdam and Istanbul, Environment and Planning A, 46 (6) pp. 1369-1385.|